charmalt/final-project-pop/README.md

 If you chose to host your own database then, once you have correctly installed and set up the necessary dependencies, you can run the app from the command line.
 Before you do so you will need to set up the port and host which can be found in the config.js file.
 App.js runs the app using the 'production' config so you will need to change the port and host to match your desired setting.
 It is recommended to leave the port number as it is, unless you have another process running on that port.
 The host address can be set to your local host IPv4 or your local network IPv4 address.
 In most cases your local host will be '127.0.0.1'.
 To find you local network IPv4 address you will need to follow the following steps.

-##### Windows

-1. Click on the Start menu and type cmd.
-When you see the cmd applications in Start menu panel, click it or just press enter.
-2. A command line window will open.
-Type ipconfig and press enter.
-3. You'll see a bunch of information, but the line you want to look for is "IPv4 Address."
-The number across from that text is your local IP address.

-##### Mac

 1. Open System Preferences using the Apple menu at the top lefthand corner of your screen.
 2. Click on the icon labeled Network.
 3. Click on the Advanced button.
 This should open up a new window with a series of options.
 Select TCP/IP and the required information will be labelled IPv4 Address.